milonoir/yaml_rulz/README.md

 - Key: In a yaml structure a key identifies a node (or leaf) in the tree structure.
 - Value: The data stored in yaml keys.
 - List items: Denoted by a hyphen (`-`) it can be a set of single values without keys or subsections (subtrees).
-- Rules: Simple strings parsed by the validator.
+- Rules: Special string values parsed by the validator.
-- Template: A special yaml file where the values are rules.
+- Schema: A special yaml file where the values are rules.
 - Resource: A common yaml file whose validity is checked by the validator.
-- Exclusions: Keys or subsections in the resources whose validity will not be checked.
+- Exclusions: List of keys or subsections in the resource whose validity will not be checked.
-- Prototypes: List items in templates; resource list items should match one of these.
+- Prototypes: List items in schemas; resource list items should match one of these.

 Rules